Circles360/Circles360.github.io/README.md

 **NOTE:** Currently only SENGAH (Software Engineering), and COMPA1 (Computer Science) with its optional minors are supported.
 This is because each degree requires a manual check to ensure there were no errors (many times the Handbook is missing information 😢).
 Since we were all learning React for the first time, we didn't have time for this task.

-**NOTE:** The UNSW handbook is currently undergoing updates for 2021.
+**NOTE:** The UNSW handbook is currently undergoing major updates for 2021.
 Although we try our best, some data may be incorrect or outdated, so some nodes on our flowchart may not be selectable.
 Please refer to the handbook for the latest update.

 ### 1. 2021 Handbook Scraper